Rds2151/ChatConnect/README.md

 # Chat Connect

+## Test Usage
+To explore and test Chat Connect, you can visit the following link:

+👉 Explore the live chat: [Chat Connect Demo](https://chat-connect-ps95.onrender.com/)

 ## Database Information

 The data in the database is stored using the following Mongoose schemas in `db/database.js`: